-Featuring sixty seven updated and thirty nine new maps, complete with labeled recreation sites, amenities, highways, backcountry roads, oil and gas sites, trails and other points-of-interest, this durable, heavy-duty Mapbook represents the leading industry standard for cartographic sophistication, unparalleled even by government sources.
-New to this edition, the maps now include detailed Crown land areas.Service Directory
+Featuring 106 detailed topographic maps complete with labeled campsites, amenities, highways, backcountry roads, trails and other points-of-interest, this durable, heavy-duty Mapbook represents the leading industry standard for cartographic sophistication, unparalleled even by government sources.
+Maps are shown at a scale of 1:150,000 and include Crown land as well as the addition of labelled fish species for lakes and rivers.Service Directory

-In addition to our maps, we list Cottage Country and Eastern Ontario accommodations, services, tours and amenities, including information on the top outfitters in Cottage Country and Eastern Ontario.
+In addition to our maps, we list Cottage Country accommodations, services, tours and amenities, including information on the top outfitters in Cottage Country and Eastern Ontario.
 We also list where to find hunting and sportfishing equipment.Index

-New to this edition, we have divided the index into Map and Adventure sections to make it even easier to use.
-You’ll find page numbers and map coordinates for each activity and location, plus important numbers, distance charts and an advertiser list for easy referencing.
+Our handy index is divided into Map and Adventure sections to make it even easier to use.
+You’ll find page numbers and map coordinates to help locate cities and towns, parks, lakes and rivers along with each listed Adventure activity.
+There is also a section for important numbers and an advertiser list for easy referencing.

-From the nutrient-rich lowlands east of the Frontenac Axis to the thousands of lakes of Algonquin Provincial Park and all of the waterbodies in between, Cottage Country offers unbeatable fishing for trout, splake, walleye, muskellunge, bass, pike and more.
-Whether stream fishing or lake fishing, we’ve got you covered with 800 detailed listings for angling around Bancroft, Cornwall, French River, Minden, Parry Sound, Peterborough and beyond.
-New to this edition, we now include Stocked Lake Charts for the area.Hunting Adventures
+From the nutrient rich lowlands east of the Frontenac Axis to the thousands of lakes of Algonquin Provincial Park and all of the waterbodies in between, Cottage Country offers unbeatable fishing for trout, splake, walleye, muskellunge, bass, pike and more.
+Whether stream fishing or lake fishing, we’ve got you covered with close to 900 detailed listings for angling around Bancroft, Cornwall, French River, Minden, Parry Sound, Peterborough and beyond.
+New to this edition are labelled fish species on our maps along with fish stocking charts for the region’s main stocked sportfish species.Hunting Adventures

 For hunters, the diverse landscape of Cottage Country offers plenty of opportunity for big and small game as well as fowl.
 Whether trophy hunting or sustenance hunting, there are healthy populations of moose, deer, fox, hare, goose, duck, turkey and others, as well as one of the world’s highest populations of black bear.
 In our Cottage Country Ontario Mapbook you will find descriptions and tips for all of the area’s major species, as well as an expanded list of WMUs (Wildlife Management Units) for the National Capital Region, Kawartha Lakes, Muskoka and more.Paddling Adventures

-Cottage Country is a world-class canoeing and kayaking hotspot and features some of the best lake paddling and river paddling you can find anywhere.
-Algonquin Park, in particular, has countless options for short and long distance paddles.
+Cottage Country is a world-class canoeing and kayaking hotspot and features some of the best lake and river paddling you can find anywhere.
+Algonquin Park, in particular, is famous around the world for its canoe tripping opportunities.
 However, great paddling can be found throughout the region, from French River to North Bay to Trenton and beyond.
-In the latest edition of our Cottage Country Ontario Mapbook, you will find 130 detailed lake and river paddling routes, complete with put-ins, take-outs, difficulty and more.Park Adventures
+In the latest edition of our Cottage Country Ontario Mapbook, you will find close to 130 detailed lake and river paddling routes, complete with put-ins, take-outs, portages, difficulty and more.Park Adventures

-Protecting some of the most spectacular areas in the province, Cottage Country’s extensive park system offers the best of Ontario camping, paddling, hiking, biking and more.
-From Algonquin Provincial Park and Georgian Bay National Park in the western section of this book to Frontenac Provincial Park and Bon Echo Provincial Park in the eastern section, this is where you will find the best of Cottage Country and Eastern Ontario’s outdoor recreation.
-In the latest edition of our Cottage Country Mapbook, you will find over 220 detailed listings for park adventures in the area.Trail Adventures
+Protecting some of the most spectacular areas in the province, Cottage Country’s extensive park system offers the best of Ontario camping, paddling, hiking, skiing and more.
+From well-known parks like Algonquin Provincial Park and Georgian Bay National Park in the western section of this book to Frontenac Provincial Park and Bon Echo Provincial Park in the eastern section, plus countless smaller and lesser-known parks in between, this is where you will find the best of Cottage Country’s outdoors.
+In the latest edition of our Cottage Country Mapbook, you will find close to 150 detailed listings for park adventures in the area.Trail Adventures

 We are always looking for ways to improve our products.
 Whether it is map updates, new trails, or road closures, we welcome any new information and feedback.